 You'll have a chance to learn about each device in this hands-on demonstration.
 Following the demonstration, you'll be able to get information about how to contact funding sources, vendors, repair services or other services.
 We'll ask you to fill out two very brief surveys about the demonstration.

-Once the demonstration is completed, you have the option to borrow some of the devices through MATP’s short-term loan program.
+Once the demonstration is completed, you may have the option to borrow some of the devices through MATP’s short-term loan program.
 This program allows you to borrow equipment, free of charge, from our inventory.
 Device loans are useful if you are considering a purchase and want to “test drive” a particular product, especially devices that are more complicated or devices that you will use in multiple settings.
 This way, you can see if the device works for in the environment where you would use it.
+You'll be asked to sign an agreement to take care of the device and to return within a few weeks.

 MATP's short-term device loan program is not intended as a loan closet, not a loaner while your equipment is out for repair, nor to meet the need for a device for a temporary disability.
 However, there is a network of multiple loan closets throughout the State of Michigan who do provide this type of loan.